BOBWEGNER Autobiography Link here (1921-2005)

 Bass Relief Wood Carving - J Boats

 I 'crewed' for my dad down at Dana Point, CA back in the 80's when he had his sailboat and boat slip.
-We used to race in the 'Beer Can Regattas (afternoons on weekends).
+We used to race in the 'Beer Can Regattas' (afternoons on weekends).
 At the time, the sleek fast 'J Boats' were the envy of all other sailors.
 Thankfully they were in another class otherwise all us non-JBoaters would've been racing for fifth or sixth place.
-These 'bass-relief' carvings were an homage to those beautiful sailing vessels originally produced in Newport Beach, CA
+These 'bass-relief' carvings he produced were an homage to those beautiful sailing vessels (originally produced in Newport Beach, CA).

 Radio: Motorola from the 50's